Will my credits transfer?

 Generally, yes we will.
 A student transferring with an AAOT (Associate of Arts Oregon Transfer) or equivalent is able to waive the freshman and sophomore general education requirements, or approximately two years of coursework.

 How long will it take me to graduate?

 The answer to this question depends on how much transferrable credit you start with and which academic program you’re working toward.
 Most of our programs are designed for a transfer student transferring with an Associate of Arts degree to complete in two years of full time study.

-Some majors have a larger credit load, such as Elementary Education or Business, and can take up to three years if a student transfers with an Associate of Arts.
+Some majors have a larger credit load, such as Business, and can take up to three years if a student transfers with an Associate of Arts.

 Is Multnomah accredited?
 What is accreditation, and why does it matter?

 Yes, Multnomah University is fully accredited, both regionally and nationally.

 Accreditation is a process of validation in which a university is evaluated by an outside accrediting body.
 Accreditation is important in higher education because it helps students know that they are getting an education from an institution that is held to high standards of quality.
 Regional accreditation allows greater transferability of credits for students and graduates to almost any institution of higher education.

 Multnomah is accredited by the following accrediting agencies: